geoblink/jest-summary-reporter/README.md

 By default it prints the detailed failure messages and the summary of the failed tests.

-Add `jest-summary-reporter` in addition to default reporters that Jest provides:
+Add `@geoblink/jest-summary-reporter` in addition to default reporters that Jest provides:
 ```
 {
   "reporters": [
     "default",
-    "jest-summary-reporter"
+    "@geoblink/jest-summary-reporter"
   ]
 }
 ```